Tuition

 Pay online through CUNYfirst with an Electronic Funds.
 Please have all the necessary information ready when making an online payment including your bank account and routing numbers for EFT payments.

-Effective March 13, 2016, all Credit and Debit Card transactions will only be processed via the University’s Payment Plan.
-The Payment Plan provides students and their families the option of paying their tuition and fees over a period of up to six months.
+The Payment Plan provides students and their families the option of paying their tuition and fees over a period of up to six months or three months (Summer term).
 This flexibility enables everyone to reduce the burden of paying all tuition and fees prior to the start of the academic term.
-This deferred payment plan continues to be an interest free benefit for students and their families.
-Effective with the Summer 2016 semester, the Enrollment Fee for the Payment Plan will be $95 per term.
-For students and their families who opt for direct withdrawals from their bank accounts, a discount will be provided which will lower the Enrollment Fee to $40 per term.
-The eCheck payment option through CUNYfirst Self-Service remains an alternative payment option that is cost effective since it does not require an Enrollment Fee.
+This deferred payment plan continues to be an interest-free benefit for students and their families.
+The Enrollment Fee for the Payment Plan will be $25 per term.

 If a student has an outstanding financial obligation that may be owed to Lehman College or any of its affiliated corporations, Lehman College officers or their designees are authorized to act as the student's agent to endorse and negotiate any checks that he/she may be entitled to receive from any source of financial aid: Federal, State, City, public or private, College or other, to the extent that such authorization shall be used to fulfill this obligation.
 This authorization is effective as long as there is an outstanding balance owed for any semester.